NEWEDTECH/ClimaEdu/docs/bounded-contexts/content.md

 - If title is provided, it cannot be empty
 - If description is provided, it cannot be empty
 - Only specified fields are updated; other fields retain their current values

+### AssociateTutorToCourseUseCase

+**Purpose**: Associates a tutor with a course, creating a relationship between them.

+**Inputs**:
+- `userId`: The ID of the user to associate as a tutor
+- `courseId`: The ID of the course to associate the tutor with

+**Process**:
+1. Verifies that the user exists
+2. Verifies that the user has the TUTOR role
+3. Verifies that the course exists
+4. Checks if the association already exists
+5. If the association doesn't exist, creates a new CourseTutor entity
+6. Returns the CourseTutor entity

+**Business Rules**:
+- User must exist
+- User must have the TUTOR role, this use case does not change the user's role
+- Course must exist
+- If the association already exists, the existing association is returned

 ### CreateModuleUseCase